thearn/pyemotiv/README.md

     data = epoc.aquire([17,18]) #GYROX, GYROY
     times = epoc.times #array of interpolated timestamps, just as before
 ```
-You can mix and match these two kinds of calls with the first example, if you prefer.
+You can mix and match these two kinds of calls with the `get()` method shown in
-However the `times` array will not be accurate if you do this.
-Best practice is to
+the first example, if you prefer.
+However the `times` array will not be accurate
+if you do this.
+Best practice is to decide beforehand which arrays you would
-decide which arrays you would like to access, and keep your calls consistent with this.
+like to access, and keep your calls consistent with that.

 Todo:
 ------